inSearchOfSingularity/medApp/README.md

 # medApp
 ---
-*only the functional elements do cosmatics , and demo video/audio is used*
+*only the functional elements no cosmatics , and demo video/audio is used*